juxor/afaq/markdown/secI5.md

 Of course, it can (and has) been argued that people are just not interested in "politics."
 Further, some claim that this disinterest is why governments exist -- people delegate their responsibilities and power to others because they have better things to do.
 Such an argument, however, is flawed on empirical grounds.
-As we indicated in [section B.2.6](secB2.html#secb26), centralisation of power in both the French and American revolutions occurred **because** the wealthy few thought that working class people were taking **too much** interest in politics and social issues, not the reverse (_"To attack the central power, to strip it of its prerogatives, to decentralise, to dissolve authority, would have been to abandon to the people the control of its affairs, to run the risk of a truly popular revolution.
+As we indicated in [section B.2.6](secB2.html#secb26), centralisation of power in both the French and American revolutions occurred **because** working people were taking **too much** interest in politics and social issues, not the reverse (_"To attack the central power, to strip it of its prerogatives, to decentralise, to dissolve authority, would have been to abandon to the people the control of its affairs, to run the risk of a truly popular revolution.
 That is why the bourgeoisie sought to reinforce the central government even more. . ."_ [Kropotkin, **Words of a Rebel**, p.
 143]).

 Simply put, the state is centralised to facilitate **minority rule** by excluding the mass of people from taking part in the decision making processes within society.
 This is to be expected as social structures do not evolve by chance -- rather they develop to meet specific needs and requirements.
 The specific need of the ruling class is to rule and that means marginalising the bulk of the population.
-Its requirement is for minority power and this is reflected in the structure of the state (see [section H.3.7](secH3.html#sech37)).
+Its requirement is for minority power and this is transformed into the structure of the state.

 Even if we ignore the historical evidence on this issue, anarchists do not draw this conclusion from the current apathy that surrounds us.
 In fact, we